Youth Substance Use Treatment

 Youth Drug Use Treatment

-PACE Juvenile Center offers drug treatment for Iowa youth under the age of 18.
+PACE Center offers drug treatment for Iowa youth under the age of 18.
 Substance Use Services include:

 - Individual evaluations